Friday, May 29, 2026

 Littleton Fire Muster 6/13/2026

 They'll be hosting a Fire Muster in Littleton on June 13.
-I stopped into one of these years ago, when walking Mandy with Ken, and it was a lot of fun to see the old and new fire engines and other apparatus.
-Fun fact: The first recorded fire muster occurred in 1849 in Bath, Maine, involving five hand-powered pumps, or "hand tubs".
+I stopped into a fire muster years ago, during Littleton's annual Western Welcome Week, when walking Mandy with Ken, and it was a lot of fun to see the old and new fire engines and other apparatus.
+The kids absolutely loved running around under the high water sprays in their bathing suits.
+Some of those old fire engines are being kept in gorgeous condition.